 Cardiac dysrhythmia (also known as arrhythmia or irregular heartbeat) is any of a large and heterogeneous group of conditions in which there is abnormal electrical activity in the heart.
 The heartbeat may be too fast or too slow, and may be regular or irregular.
 A heart beat that is too fast is called tachycardia and a heart beat that is too slow is called bradycardia.
 Although many arrhythmias are not life-threatening, some can cause cardiac arrest.Source: Wikipedia

 Within all the people who go to their doctor with arrhythmia, 61% report having palpitations, 50% report having sharp chest pain, and 48% report having dizziness.
-The symptoms that are highly suggestive of arrhythmia are palpitations, irregular heartbeat, and increased heart rate, although you may still have arrhythmia without those symptoms.
+The symptoms that are highly suggestive of arrhythmia are palpitations, irregular heartbeat, increased heart rate, and flushing, although you may still have arrhythmia without those symptoms.

 Patients with arrhythmia often receive electrocardiogram, hematologic tests, complete blood count, radiographic imaging procedure, glucose measurement, plain x-ray, intravenous fluid replacement and kidney function tests .